webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_onrowresize_event.md - fires when height of row was changed
 - api/link/ui.treetable_onscrollx_event.md - fires when the user scrolls the table left or right
 - api/link/ui.treetable_onscrolly_event.md - fires when the user scrolls the table up or down
-- api/link/ui.treetable_onselectchange_event.md - fires when selection is changed in DataTable
+- api/link/ui.treetable_onselectchange_event.md - fires when selection is changed in a DataTable
 - api/link/ui.treetable_onstructureload_event.md - fires when the structure of DataTable (columns configuration) is initialized
 - api/link/ui.treetable_onstructureupdate_event.md - fires when structure of datatable was changed ( column added, hidden or reconfigured )
 - api/link/ui.treetable_onswipex_event.md - occurs on a horizontal swipe movement